-In the lower half of the screen, you can manage the profiles that you have created.
+In the lower half of the screen, you can manage the profiles that you have created for the wireless network at home, at the office and in public places.
 Scroll up and down and highlight the profile that you wish to configure.
 You can Add or Remove a profile, or configure the Properties of the profile in order to connect with an available network.